10 Tips For Buying Swag Your Customers Will Love

 There are two avenues of research that need to be done: Your brand and your target audience.

 The first rule of all marketing is to know what your company message is all about and how they choose to take that to the public.
-All branded products are an extension of who you are as a company, and it's important to know how any campaign will fulfill the company goals.
+Branded products are an extension of your company, and it's important to know how any campaign will fulfill the company goals.

 Choosing swag without knowing how it relates to your company brand is like shooting darts blindfolded.

-You may hit the mark, but you could also create a big mess.
+You may hit the mark, but you could create a big mess.

 If you have a clear company mission, you can help keep any marketing campaign on track and relevant.